 Groups meet weekly for a total of 24 weeks (2.5 hour groups).
 DBT Skills group cover the following modules: Mindfulness, Emotion Regulation, Distress Tolerance, and Interpersonal Effectiveness.
 Groups are run by 2 leaders and include 6 to 12 other group members.
 DBT skills group is not a ‘process group.’
 Rather, clients will learn many skills to help improve their ability to tolerate stress, cope with emotions, interact more successfully with others, and accept painful parts of their lives.
 To have the most cohesive group possible, we take clients who are committed to staying in the group for all 24 weeks.
 New group members may attend one session before committing to joining the full group.
-DBT Skills groups are supervised by Dr. Maureen Zalewski.
+DBT Skills groups are supervised by Drs.
+Maureen Zalewski and Christina Gamache Martin.

-To inquire about services or to schedule an initial intake assessment, please use the contact information provided on the Contact Clinic page.
+To inquire about services or to schedule an initial intake assessment, please use the contact information provided on our Contact page.